Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 - **Typography Hierarchy:**

-  - The variation in font sizes (h1, p, etc.) establishes a clear typography hierarchy, contributing to better content organization and readability.
-The font sizes are adjusted responsively based on the screen width, emphasizing a thoughtful approach to typography.
+  - The variation in font sizes (h1, p, etc.) establishes a clear typography hierarchy, contributing to better content organisation and readability.
+The font sizes are adjusted responsively based on the screen width, emphasising a thoughtful approach to typography.

 - **Containerisation:**

-  - The use of a container (max-width: 75rem;, margin: 0 auto;) for content aligns with the containerization principle.
+  - The use of a container (max-width: 75rem;, margin: 0 auto;) for content aligns with the containerisation principle.
 It helps control the maximum width of content and centers it on the page, ensuring a visually appealing and manageable layout.

 ### Design Patterns:

 - **Grid Layout:**

-  - The implementation of a grid layout using CSS Grid (display: grid;, grid-template-columns, etc.) is a design pattern that enhances the organization of content.
+  - The implementation of a grid layout using CSS Grid (display: grid;, grid-template-columns, etc.) is a design pattern that enhances the organisation of content.
 It simplifies the placement of elements, such as product grids, in a visually appealing manner.

 - **Single Responsibility Principle:**